jugglinmike/command-the-command-line/src/material/scripting/index.md

 To run the script, we are providing it as an option to `bash`.
 Bash is a very common shell (in fact, it's the one we're using in this course's virtual environment).
-Other popular shells support this functionality, as well, but we'll stick with `bash` because it is so widely available.
+Other popular shells support this functionality, as well, but we'll stick with Bash because it is so widely available.

 Bash reads the content of the file and executes it line-by-line.
 As you can see, it connects the standard output to our terminal, so the output looks no